swinton/gcsms/README.md

 have patience.
 There might be 5 to 30 seconds delay or sometimes more.
 From time to time, you may receive multiple copies of the same message.
-Unfortunately the promptness of the delivery cannot be controlled and if your application requires a more timely delivery, you should consider an SMS gateway service like twilio.
+Unfortunately the promptness of the delivery cannot be controlled and if your application requires a more timely delivery, you should consider paying for use of an SMS gateway service like twilio.

 Scenario B (multiple subscribers)
 ---------------------------------